TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedtimeoutvmnetworkunresponsive.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedTimeoutVMNetworkUnresponsive
+# Error ExtensionFailedTimeoutVMNetworkUnresponsive

 <!--issueDescription-->
-## **Backup operation failed due to delay in network calls while performing the snapshot operation.**
+Backup operation failed due to delay in network calls while performing the snapshot operation.
 <!--/issueDescription-->

 ## **Recommended Steps**

-We have detected that your backup operation on **<!--$DatasouceName--> DatasouceName<!--/$DatasouceName-->** failed due to delay in network calls while performing the snapshot operation.
+We have detected that your backup operation failed due to delay in network calls while performing the snapshot operation.

 To resolve this issue, perform Step 1.
 If the issue persists, try steps 2 and 3.